The chat box accepts normal messages, dice expressions, commands, and

 bonus = 4

-The above creates a local variable, setting it to 4.
+The above creates a script variable, setting it to 4.
 Assignment

 attack = d20 + bonus

-The above also creates a local variable, named attack.
+The above also creates a script variable, named attack.
 This one

-indirectly references the local variable we created before.
+indirectly references the script variable we created before.
 When it

 comes time to use this variable, multiple expansions will need to